 The FDUH creates an environment free from the occurrence of risk of injury, danger, or loss; creating a sense of safety and comfort; being able to admit failure or mistakes and agreeing to disagree without negative repercussions.
 Practicing civility, and unity in all we do.

-The FDUH focuses on improving the students’ experience on campus; developing programs and events that takes into account the needs and perspectives of current students; optimizing the students experience through friendly and student centered services and assistance; initiating interactions, with student identity development models in mind.
+The FDUH focuses on improving the students’ experience on campus; developing programs and events that take into account the needs and perspectives of current students; optimizing the students' experience through friendly and student-centered services and assistance; initiating interactions, with student identity development models in mind.